Everything You Need To Know About Naxos Island, Greece

 Visit The Archaeological Museum Of Naxos

 The Archaeological Museum of Naxos is located in a small building within the walls of the old town.
-The visit can be an excellent opportunity to learn about Cycladic art from very remote historical periods, starting from the Neolithic.
+The visit can be an excellent opportunity to learn about Cycladic Island art from very remote historical periods, starting from the Neolithic.

 Discover Naxos’ Mountain Villages